 “I think there is pretty clear international understanding [about the situation in eastern Ukraine].
 I think people really don’t care and what’s worse is that the United States has ignored Ukraine since [the Trump administration has] come into office,” said Stephen Blank, a senior fellow at the American Foreign Policy Council “If the US is interested in the issue, it gets traction.”

 Arguably, lessons in this debate could be drawn from Georgia, Ukraine’s newly declared PR partner against Russian aggression.
 Georgia does have an occupation law to define Russia’s presence in its own breakaway regions, Abkhazia and South Ossetia, and has used it to advance its message abroad.
+“I have been asking people in the European Parliament and our international partners and they say it makes no difference if we recognize the territories as occupied on a national level,” said MP Natalia Veselova.

 Nadia Volkova, a lawyer at Ukraine’s Helsinki Group, believes that a Ukrainian law declaring an occupation would at least send the message that Ukraine is prepared to accept and apply international legal standards.